Signs of Collagen Loss in Face

 What it looks like: Small cuts, blemishes, or irritation take longer to heal.
 Your skin seems more sensitive and takes longer to recover from breakouts or minor injuries.

-The impact: You might notice that a small scratch takes weeks to fade completely or that your skin takes longer to recover after a professional treatment.
+The impact: You might notice that a small scratch takes weeks to fade completely or that some individuals notice that skin recovery times vary over time.

-The solution: Daily sun protection with broad-spectrum SPF is non-negotiable.
+Sun protection is commonly recommended as part of general skin care advice, particularly following aesthetic treatments.
 Even on cloudy days in Newcastle, UV rays can penetrate through clouds and windows.

 Environmental Factors